commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

 -- 5.2  Valid attribute-element combinations -----------------------o

-  *  includes deprecated attributes (marked '^'), attributes for microdata (marked '*'), the non-standard 'bordercolor', and new-in-HTML5 attributes (marked '~'); can have multiple comma-separated values (marked '%'); can have multiple space-separated values (marked '$')
+  *  includes deprecated attributes (marked '^'), attributes for microdata (marked '*'), some non-standard attributes for 'embed' (marked '**'), and the non-standard 'bordercolor'; can have multiple comma-separated values (marked '%'); can have multiple space-separated values (marked '$')
   *  only non-frameset, HTML body elements
   *  'name' for 'a' and 'map', and 'lang' are invalid in XHTML 1.1
-  *  'target' is valid for 'a' in XHTML 1.1 and higher
   *  'xml:space' is only for XHTML 1.1
+  *  excludes data-* and author-specified, non-standard attributes of custom elements

   abbr - td, th
   accept - form, input